 Christopher Benson:

 Why?
 What was she doing?
 It isn’t that those guys didn’t do some okay work.
 They did.
 It’s not that they weren’t smart or talented; they were.
-I actually love what Eric Fischl has been doing over the last few years.
-I imagine Schnabel and Salle are both doing some good painting too if they’re still at it, and I do like Schnabel’s films and Salle’s writing.
-They’ve all grown up and done worthy things.
-But back then, none of ’em had anything on Alice.
+But back then, none of them had anything on Alice.
 She was major, and they were minor, despite all the hype and buzz and fancy gallery affiliations and money that was lavished on them at the time.

-Here’s the deal, for me: I feel pretty strongly that when you go out as a kid looking to manufacture a look and make a splash before you’ve made the big journey of discovery within the art itself — before you’ve lived the artist’s life, which is pretty hard — you’ve put the cart before the horse.
+I feel pretty strongly that when you go out as a young person, fresh out of art school, looking to manufacture a look and make a splash before you’ve made the big journey of discovery within the art itself — before you’ve lived the artist’s life, which is pretty hard — you’ve put the cart before the horse.
 I’m not talking about building the skills to make you a living; that’s different; you have to start in on that right away.
 But fame, accolades, critical approbation: these are all things that should result from truly transcendent accomplishments, not just canny production and marketing.
 A master is a person who’s spent a lifetime engaged in a profoundly difficult process, not somebody who went to school and got a piece of paper at age twenty-five that says “Master” on it.
 Alice Neel was a master.
 Those young painters in the fancy SoHo galleries were just kids.

 Joseph Campbell talked about this.
 I wish I could remember the exact quote, but there’s a great little vignette in that PBS series of interviews between Campbell and Bill Moyers from the 1980s.
 Do you remember that – where he talks about how art works?